-Jooyoung is a first year Masters student in the College of Information Sciences and Technology at Penn State.
+Jooyoung is a rising second year PhD student in the College of Information Sciences and Technology at Penn State.
 She received her Bachelor of Engineering in Computer Science from Sookmyung Women's University in Seoul.
 Jooyoung is interested in machine learning and natural language processing.
-She is currently studying socioeconomic influences on privacy attitudes and behaviors online.
+She is studying social and economic influences on privacy attitudes and behaviors online.

 SARAH RAJTMAJER (PI)

 Sarah Rajtmajer is an assistant professor in the College of Information Sciences and Technology and research associate in the Rock Ethics Institute at Penn State.
 Dr. Rajtmajer’s research analyzes how information is shared and spread, as well as how it is manipulated and weaponized by adversaries.
 Her focus is understanding how sharing is influenced by values like privacy, trust, and truth, and the trade-offs involved in managing related solutions.
 Approach to this work is both theoretical and data-driven, integrating machine learning, network science and game theory.

 In addition, Dr. Rajtmajer is interested in understanding fundamental issues around credibility and reproducibility in data science.
 In particular, the large datasets considered in computational social science bring additional challenges as privacy protection dovetails with the usual conversations around methods, reporting and dissemination standards, evaluation and incentives.